-Candidates may study off campus provided they have the approval of the Principal Supervisor, Faculty Associate Dean Research and Chair, RHDC, to conduct their research at another suitable location.
+Candidates may study off campus provided they have the approval of the Principal Supervisor, School Associate Dean Research and Chair, RHDC, to conduct their research at another suitable location.
 Off campus candidates are responsible for;

 - sourcing their location of study,